 First of all, don’t panic.
 You aren’t the first and you won’t be the last to find beetles on your green bean plants.
 If you try to identify the beetle, the better able you will be at finding a method of green bean beetle control.

 - Japanese beetle – One ravager may be the Japanese beetle.
-These pests were inadvertently brought over from Japan and rapidly spread through most of the Eastern United States.
+These pests were inadvertently brought over from Japan and rapidly spread through most of the eastern United States.
 They are easy to identify with metallic green abdomens and bronzed wings.

 - Mexican bean beetle – Another beetle pest might be the Mexican bean beetle.
 Both adults and larvae munch on the undersides of the leaves, young pods, and stems, leaving a ghostly, lace-like apparition of a leaf behind.
-The adults are about ¼ inch (0.5 cm.) long and look like big, yellow ladybugs with 16 black dots across their backs.
+The adults are about ¼ inch (6 mm.) long and look like big, yellow ladybugs with 16 black dots across their backs.
 The larvae are 1/3 inch (1 cm.) long grubs with six longitudinally arranged spines along their orange to yellow backs.

 - Cucumber beetle – Another beetle bane might be the spotted cucumber beetle.
-They also look like ladybugs but are yellowish-green with 12 black dots.
+They also look like ladybugs but are yellowish green with 12 black dots.
 You will find these beetles eating green bean leaves as well as on occasion melons, squash, cucumbers, eggplant, peas, and some greens, again leaving behind a skeletonized version of foliage.